 Sydney Moving Guide's Very Own Free Walking Tour of Sydney's CBD

-That's right, I've write my very own walking tour of Sydney's CBD.
+That's right.
+I've written my very own walking tour of Sydney's CBD.
 I've included a free downloadable PDF.

-The walk starts off at the David Jones food hall then loops around to Circular Quay then on to the Royal Botanic Gardens.
+The walk starts at the David Jones food hall, then loops around to Circular Quay, then on to the Royal Botanic Gardens.
 After the gardens, the tour wanders over to Woolloomooloo wharf then back to the NSW Art Gallery.
 The walking tour then ends at the Anzac Memorial in Hyde Park.

-It's a very easy walk and, as I already said, it's FREE.
+It's an easy walk and, as I already said, it's FREE.

 Powerhouse Museum Walking Tours App For iPhone and Android

-Each of the walks includes a narration by museum curators Anni Turnbull or Geoff Barker.
+Each of the walks includes narration by museum curators Anni Turnbull or Geoff Barker.

-Installing the app on your phone does not also download the individual walks, at least not for the iPhone.
+Installing the app on your phone doesn't also download the individual walks, at least not for the iPhone.
 I haven’t checked the Android version.
 You have to download each walk individually within the app.
-Don’t worry, the walks are still free.
+Don’t worry.
+The walks are still free.

 The City of Sydney has a list of walking tours that you can download for free in the form of PDFs so load up your tablet or Kindle and hit the road.

-If you haven’t done the Powerhouse Museum historic walking tours then I would start with the city’s Colony Walking Tour.
+If you haven’t done the Powerhouse Museum historic walking tours, I would start with the city’s Colony Walking Tour.
 This walk starts at Customs House and ends at Millers Point.
-There are over 30 point of interest in this tour.
+There are over 30 points of interest in this tour.
 You’ll visit pubs, churches and the archaeological digs in The Rocks.

 If you plan your time right, a stop at Lord Nelson pub for a pint and a pie is a must.
-The lamb burger is also very good if you’re not in the mood for a pie.
+The lamb burger is also delicious if you’re not in the mood for a pie.

-Besides the Colony Walking Tour I would suggest downloading the Hidden Tour that takes you through Sydney’s little lane ways and the Water Tour that actually feels more like a scavenger hunt than a tour as you explore the city’s different water features, not just fountains but pools and old fashion toilets.
+Besides the Colony Walking Tour, I would suggest downloading the Hidden Tour that takes you through Sydney’s little laneways and the Water Tour that actually feels more like a scavenger hunt than a tour as you explore the city’s different water features, not just fountains but pools and old fashioned toilets.

 If you are a fan of Boardwalk Empire and mobster history in general, be it US or UK, then this is right up your alley.
-It certainly has all the trimmings of a good gritty crime drama including: brothels, pimps, pickpockets, con men, sly-grogs (aka speakeasies), six o’clock swill, and the roaring ’20s and ‘30s in Sydney.
+It certainly has all the trimmings of a good gritty crime drama with brothels, pimps, pickpockets, con artists, sly-grogs (aka speakeasies), six o’clock swill, and the roaring ’20s and ‘30s in Sydney.